 Denver Art Museum

-The camps at the Denver Art Museum get broken into three age groups: 5 to 6, 7 to 8, and 9 to 11.
+The camps at the Denver Art Museum get broken into four age groups: 5 to 6, 7 to 8, 9 to 11 and 12 to 14.
 Overall the themes remain the same, there are camps about art in nature, how to draw, learning about color and sculpture.

 Each camp runs from 9:30 a.m. to 3:30 p.m., and include plenty of time in the museum to garner inspiration.